 When buyers are looking at a home, the kitchen is a key focus.
-So, knowing How to Stage a Kitchen to Sell A House is important to all sellers.
+So, knowing How to Stage a Kitchen to Sell A House in Arizona is important to all sellers.
 We all spend time in our kitchens and it is often the gathering place for family and guests.
 What to buyers notice first?
 They notice the size of the kitchen and the layout.
 They focus on the countertops, workspace on the counters and cabinet space.
 Do they see themselves entertaining here?
 Is there enough storage space?
 They look around.to see if they can visualize their family living day to day in your house.

 How do you make sure buyers find your kitchen inviting?
 Keep in mind that the house you live in is not the house yo put on the market.
 You live and entertain in your home surrounded by your family pictures and memories.
 Buyers coming into your home need to see how they can make their own memories in your home, so declutter and depersonalize.